 Professor William Leahy

-Professor William Leahy was appointed Deputy Vice-Chancellor (Academic) on 1 April 2014, and has been Vice Provost for Students, Staff and Civic Engagement since Auguts 2018.
+Professor William Leahy was appointed Deputy Vice-Chancellor (Academic Affairs and Civic Engagement) on 1 April 2014, and has been Vice Provost for Students, Staff and Civic Engagement since Auguts 2018.
 Previously he was Deputy Vice-Chancellor (Academic Affairs and Civic Engagement) and Head of the School of Arts (now College of Business, Arts and Social Sciences).

 Bill's early research specialised in Shakespeare and Elizabethan Processions.
 His particular interests have been the role and representation of the common people in Elizabethan and Shakespearean literature and, more latterly in the Shakespeare Authorship Question.